saeid-babaei/saeid-babaei.github.io/blog.md

+---
+layout: pages
+title: "Books"
+permalink: /books/
+---

+# Books

-﻿Here is the list of the books I have read and a summary of them:
+Here is the list of the books I have read and a summary of them:

 I will continue adding to list till I reach 50 and then I will choose the top 10 books, or 3 books per area To Be Seen.